HOURS

 WHAT YOU NEED TO KNOW

-If you are a non-AAH instructor who would like to bring students to the museum, an art historian can be available to meet the class to address the art on view and in the museum collections.
+- If you are an instructor outside the AAH department who would like to bring students to the museum, an art historian can be available to meet the class to address the art on view and in the museum collections.
 Please email Theresa.McLaren@colostate.edu to arrange a visit.

 LOCATION AND ACCESSIBILITY